 Widespread Western Snow Brings Dazzling Vistas And Dangerous Roads

 A vast system that brought snow and cold to normally milder cities including San Francisco, Seattle, Salt Lake City and even Las Vegas was moving eastward into the central part of the country on Wednesday.
 The country's midsection from New Mexico to Michigan was blanketed in frozen precipitation.
-In its wake, the system caused treacherous travel, shuttered schools and even closed ski resorts.
+The system caused treacherous travel, shuttered schools and even closed ski resorts.

-"A pretty strong mid- and upper-level trough" is responsible for the system that brought significant snowfall to the west this week, Marc Chenard, meteorologist at the Weather Prediction Center told NPR.
+"A pretty strong mid- and upper-level trough" is responsible for the system that brought significant snowfall to the West this week, Marc Chenard, meteorologist at the Weather Prediction Center, told NPR.
 He added that a large area is seeing "some type of wintry impact."

 Las Vegas saw snowfall on Tuesday as well as something even more exotic: graupel.
 The National Weather Service says the term applies to snowflakes that "collect supercooled water droplets on the outer surface," similar to small hail.